📘 MERCED COUNTY CEDS 2025–2030 (FULLY REBUILT WITH ALL CITIES)

 Community paramedicine

-Local stabilization sites (Los Banos, Livingston, Winton)
+Local stabilization sites (Los Banos, Livingston, Winton, Gustine)

 Psychiatric tech pipeline